Sherlock Holmes (2009 film)

 Sherlock Holmes is a 2009 period mystery action film starring Robert Downey Jr. as the character of the same name created by Sir Arthur Conan Doyle.
 The film was directed by Guy Ritchie and produced by Joel Silver, Lionel Wigram, Susan Downey, and Dan Lin.
 The screenplay written by Michael Robert Johnson, Anthony Peckham, and Simon Kinberg was developed from a story by Wigram and Johnson.
 In addition to Downey as Holmes, Jude Law portrays Dr. John Watson.
 The film, set in 1890, follows eccentric detective Holmes and his companion Watson investigating the crimes of Lord Blackwood, a mysticist who has seemingly risen from the dead.
-Rachel McAdams stars as Holmes' former adversary Irene Adler and Mark Strong portrays villain Lord Henry Blackwood.
+Rachel McAdams stars as Holmes's former adversary Irene Adler and Mark Strong portrays villain Lord Henry Blackwood.

 Sherlock Holmes was wide released in theatres by Warner Bros.
 Pictures on 25—26 December 2009.
 It received mostly positive reviews from film critics, and grossed $525 million worldwide, becoming the eighth-highest-grossing film of 2009.
 Downey won the Golden Globe Award for Best Actor in a Musical or Comedy.
 The film was also nominated for two Academy Awards, Best Original Score and Best Art Direction.
-A sequel, Sherlock Holmes: A Game of Shadows, was released in 2011, with a third film in the works to be directed by Dexter Fletcher.
+A sequel, Sherlock Holmes: A Game of Shadows, was released in 2011.